-- 1. Connect to your vShpere ESXi hypervisor using vSphere Client - 2.
-Open the OVF deployment menu b.
+1. Connect to your vShpere ESXi hypervisor using vSphere Client b.
 Select the OVA file you want to download and copy-paste this URL in your VMware client import menu:

 - 3. Import the Awingu OVF template from the Awingu repo server - a.
 Go to https://repo-pub.awingu.com/appliances/latest/ and browse to the ESX directory.